wp-plugins/wp-block-referrer-spam/README.txt

 This section describes how to install the plugin and get it working.

+1. Go to the WordPress Dashboard **Add New Plugin** section
+2. Search For **WP Block Referral Spam**
+3. Install, then Activate it
+4. The plugin will update the referrer list automatically every 7 days

+**Manual/Old Way:**
 1. Upload `wp-block-referrer-spam` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to **Tools > Block Referrer Spam** page and set the options under **Settings** section